Park-Ohio (PKOH)

 Competitors of Park-Ohio include NN (NASDAQ:NNBR), Lawson Products (NASDAQ:LAWS), and DXP Enterprises (NASDAQ:DXPE).

-Looking ahead, sell-side analysts expect revenue to grow 4.5% over the next 12 months.
-While this projection implies its newer products and services will spur better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 4.9% over the next 12 months.
+Although this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.

 6. Gross Margin & Pricing Power

 Park-Ohio has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 15.1% gross margin over the last five years.
-Said differently, Park-Ohio had to pay a chunky $84.93 to its suppliers for every $100 in revenue.
-Park-Ohio Trailing 12-Month Gross Margin
+As you can see below, it averaged a 15.5% gross margin over the last five years.
+Said differently, Park-Ohio had to pay a chunky $84.50 to its suppliers for every $100 in revenue.

-This quarter, Park-Ohio’s gross profit margin was 16.8%, in line with the same quarter last year.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+Park-Ohio’s gross profit margin came in at 16.7% this quarter, in line with the same quarter last year.
+On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-On the plus side, Park-Ohio’s operating margin rose by 3 percentage points over the last five years.
+On the plus side, Park-Ohio’s operating margin rose by 2.5 percentage points over the last five years, as its sales growth gave it operating leverage.

-This quarter, Park-Ohio generated an operating profit margin of 4.7%, down 1.5 percentage points year on year.
+This quarter, Park-Ohio generated an operating margin profit margin of 4.3%, down 1.8 percentage points year on year.
 Since Park-Ohio’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 8. Earnings Per Share

-We can take a deeper look into Park-Ohio’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Park-Ohio’s operating margin declined this quarter but expanded by 3 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its higher earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+Diving into Park-Ohio’s quality of earnings can give us a better understanding of its performance.
+As we mentioned earlier, Park-Ohio’s operating margin declined this quarter but expanded by 2.5 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its higher earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-For Park-Ohio, its two-year annual EPS growth of 58.6% was higher than its five-year trend.
-This acceleration made it one of the faster-growing industrials companies in recent history.
+For Park-Ohio, its two-year annual EPS growth of 5.6% was lower than its five-year trend.
+We hope its growth can accelerate in the future.

-In Q1, Park-Ohio reported EPS at $0.66, down from $0.85 in the same quarter last year.
-This print missed analysts’ estimates.
-Over the next 12 months, Wall Street expects Park-Ohio’s full-year EPS of $3.42 to shrink by 5.6%.
+In Q3, Park-Ohio reported adjusted EPS of $0.65, down from $1.07 in the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Park-Ohio’s full-year EPS of $2.73 to grow 16.8%.

 9. Cash Is King